iam4722202468/GuelphScheduler2/README.md

 # GuelphScheduler2
 Create schedules for the university of Guelph.
+Live version can be found [here](https://guelph.scheduler.online "Guelph Course Scheduler")

 ### Prerequisites
 The following dependencies must be installed: